The Culinary Institute of America: Napa County, California

 The Copia campus was purchased in 2015.
 The building and grounds were formerly Copia, a museum in downtown Napa that operated from 2001 to 2008.
 The campus opened in 2016 as the Culinary Institute of America at Copia, to house the CIA's new Food Business School and includes a restaurant, the Restaurant at CIA Copia.
-Copia also holds food and wine events, classes, and conferences and seminars throughout the year, including the Worlds of Flavor International Conference & Festival.

 San Antonio, Texas

 The San Antonio campus is located in Downtown San Antonio's Pearl Brewery, and runs associate degree programs in culinary arts and baking and pastry arts, as well as programs for professionals and food enthusiasts.
 The campus' restaurant, Savor, serves dishes inspired by ingredients and techniques from around the world.
 The campus also hosts seminars and conferences for foodservice professionals.

 Singapore

 The Culinary Institute of America, with the Singapore Institute of Technology and Temasek Polytechnic, runs its bachelor's degree program in Culinary Arts Management in Singapore to graduates of Polytechnic institutions who have earned diplomas in hospitality, tourism, or culinary arts.
 Temasek Polytechnic and the CIA constructed a 30000 sqft educational facility with three teaching kitchens to house the programs.